avantika21/Yocket_CollegeFinder/README.md

 ### Yocket College Finder-Masters Automation Assignment

 The purpose of this project is to create and automation flow for shortlisting a Masters College on Yocket and I have built a Page Object Model Framework for the same.
-I've included test cases bases on valid and invalid (including edge cases) test data for my testing.
+I've included test cases based on valid and invalid (including edge cases) test data for my testing.

 I have selected below tool stack to work for this assignment: